In this article

 Sure, the high-profile celebrity endorsements probably play a role, but for the most part, Nike's dominance comes from far more than just throwing money at athletes, actors, and artists.

-1. Meaningful story – They’re selling more than a product; they’re selling aspiration
+1. Meaningful story—They’re selling more than a product; they’re selling aspiration

 In fact, Nike’s ads rarely, if ever, mention their products at all.
-Co-founder

 What their ads do, and do well, is induce emotion in the consumer through ‘emotional branding’.
-Each ad is carefully crafted to evoke particular feelings and needs in the consumer that can only be satisfied by Nike products.
+Each ad is carefully crafted to evoke particular feelings and needs in the consumer that can only be satisfied with Nike products.